samiralam/rules-compendium/docs/phb/6-equipment/index.md

 ### Weapon Proficiency

 Anyone can wield a weapon, but you must have proficiency with it to add your Proficiency Bonus to an attack roll you make with it.
-A player character’s features can provide weapon proficiencies.
+A player character's features can provide weapon proficiencies.
 A monster is proficient with any weapon in its stat block.

 ### Properties